 If you are planning to visit the country of Switzerland, you may be required to apply for a visa beforehand.
-If you are planning to visit the country of Switzerland, you may be required to apply for a visa beforehand.
+The Swiss Schengen Visas allow the holder to stay in Switzerland (or another Schengen-area country) for a maximum of 90 days within six months.
+They are also called C-Visas.

 Switzerland is one of the 26 Schengen-Area countries which have visa-free and border control-free travel between them.
 This means that anyone who is from a Schengen-area country can freely travel to Switzerland without a visa for a maximum of 90 days within a six-month frame.